With A Warm, Caring Staff and Stunningly Natural Results,

 There is no doubt that there are a plethora of benefits, both physically and emotionally, that plastic surgery offers countless patients year after year.
-However, there are still risks to take into account with ever procedure.
+However, there are still risks to take into account with every procedure.
 While many patients know some of these risks before beginning their search for a plastic surgeon, most don’t know that choosing a bad or inexperienced surgeon can exponentially heighten these risks.
-That is why our experienced professionals at CARE Plastic Surgery have put together this Ultimate Guide on how to choose a good plastic surgeon.
+That is why our experienced professionals at CARE Plastic Surgery have put together this ultimate guide on how to choose a good plastic surgeon.

 You will also want to make sure your surgeon is board-certified with the American Board of Plastic Surgery (ABPS).
-The reason for this is because members of the ABPS must always be up-to-date in the latest technologies and procedures.
+The reason for this is that members of the ABPS must always be up-to-date with the latest technologies and procedures.
 Click here to find out if a surgeon you are researching is certified.

 While many cosmetic procedures are invasive surgeries that require medical-grade attention, you will find that many plastic surgeons operate out of their own clinics versus a hospital or surgicenter.
-So, it is important to make sure that their particular facility is accredited – this ensures that they have them same level of safety records as that of a hospital setting.
+It is important to make sure that their particular facility is accredited.
+This ensures they have the same level of safety records as that of a hospital setting.

-We want to make sure that you are thorough and asking every question you can to better prepare your for your procedure.
+We want to make sure that you are thorough and ask every question you can to better prepare yourself for your procedure.
 Here is a quick list of questions you can ask yourself and your potential surgeon at your consultation:

 - What is the surgeon’s area of expertise?